MorganBergen/JavaScript/src/3-types-values-variables/README.md

 - supported data types is the most fundamental characteric of any programming language.
 - the way variables work is the second most fundamental characteric as well.

-### data Types
+### Data Types

-1. primitive data types
+1. Primitive Data Types

-   > primitive types are immutable values and everything but null & undefines have methods attached to them that can be invoked!
+    > Primitive types are immutable values and everything but null & undefines have methods attached to them that can be invoked!

     - numbers
     - strings
     - boolean truth values
     - undefined
     - null
     - symbols

-2. object data types
+2. Object Data Types

     > An object is a mutable data type and is a member of the type object is a collection of properties where each property has a name and a value, either a primative value, or another object.
 There are global object types or ordinary object types.

     - Arrays
     - Sets
     - Map
     - RegExp
     - Date
     - Error
     - Function
     - Class

+- Magic Methods

+        let a = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];
+        a.sort();
+         // to sort the elements of an array a for example we don't pass a to a sort function,
+         // instead we invoke the sort method of a...

 3. Memory Management

     > javascript interpreter performs automatic garbage collection for memory management

     - destruction & deallocation of objects or other values is done automatically
     - garbage collection will be performed when a porgram no longer has any way to refer to a variabl and will then reclaim the RAM memory it was previously occupying.

 4. Object Orientation in JavaScript

-   > The best part of OOP is the fact that globally defined functions become a thing of the past.
+    > The best part of OOP is the fact that globally defined functions become a thing of the past...

-   - Therefore you utilizes types that have defined methods for working with certain values.

-   - For example to sort the elements of an array a for example we don't pass a to a sort function, instead we invoke the sort method of a...

-     let a = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];
-     a.sort();

 - equality operator